ThatDK/pxe/README.md

 The script was thought of and thrown together quickly and I feel like it could be more efficient.

 This is a personal project.

+I do intend to write this for other ditros at some point, and in the same script.